IcecubeCreations/04_BattleTank/README.md

 # 04_BattleTank
-An open world tank battle game, made to practise UE4
+An open world tank battle game, with simple controls and enemies.

+Based on UDemy Unreal Engine C++ Developer course practise materials and lessons.